dcaravana/interview_restapi/README.md

 models through signals (`pre_save` in this case), which is great so there is no need to alter the default View and to keep the logic together with the corresponding model (in this case `Comment` and the call to tone analyser).

-I've added some tests as of here http://www.django-rest-framework.org/api-guide/testing/

-I've created very simple tests for models and API.

-They can be run with `./manage.py test`.

-TODO Add more tests.

-While I was at it, I leveraged the awesome Travis CI services adding builds for python 2.x and 3.x (just fixing a minor syntax error).

 ### Scalability